InfraFix: Technology-Agnostic Repair of Infrastructure as Code: Evaluation

 \subsection{Results}

 We successfully generated repair scenarios for 7,833/12,358 (Ansible), 125/4,868 (Puppet), 2,069/3,568 (Chef), 736/1,300 (Terraform), and 13/13 (Tortoise) files.
+Failures were due to two main reasons: (1) although these files contained supported resources, their names could not be statically resolved to strings; and (2) the resources were defined within other constructs, such as function calls or classes, that were not invoked or instantiated within the same script.
+As a result, these resources could not be included in the inferred system state for those files.

-From these files, we generated 183,825 repair scenarios for Ansible, 4,868 for Puppet, 61,357 for Chef, 3,544 for Terraform, and 1,161 for Tortoise.
+We generated 183,825 repair scenarios for Ansible, 4,868 for Puppet, 61,357 for Chef, 3,544 for Terraform, and 1,161 for Tortoise.
 The experiments were conducted on a machine with an Intel Xeon Silver 4110 CPU @ 2.10GHz and 64GB of RAM.
 We used 32 cores to parallelize the evaluation with all repair scenarios of a single file being handled by the same process.
-Table~\ref{tab:test_results} shows the results obtained for each benchmark.

-\name\ passed 95.8\%, 79.5\%, 96.5\%, 100.0\%, and 91.4\% of the repair scenarios in the Ansible, Puppet, Chef, Terraform, and Tortoise benchmarks, respectively.
+Table~\ref{tab:test_results} shows the results obtained for each benchmark. \name\ passed 95.8\%, 79.5\%, 96.5\%, 100.0\%, and 91.4\% of the repair scenarios in the Ansible, Puppet, Chef, Terraform, and Tortoise benchmarks, respectively.
 Upon manually examining the repair scenarios, we found most failures were due to: (1) references to undefined variables assigned to attributes or other variables, (2) attributes containing shared variable references that, when modified, unintentionally affect multiple attributes, and (3) defining multiple resources within the same construct using an array as title~\cite{array_titles_puppet_2025}.

 We do not compare with Tortoise, as it is deprecated due to missing dependencies.
 We contacted the first and second authors of Tortoise~\cite{weiss2017tortoise}, who confirmed that these dependencies are no longer available, making it impossible to compare Tortoise with new APR tools and techniques for IaC.
 Future work in this area requires a new state-of-the-art tool, for which we propose \name.